Television in Spain: NET TV

 Sociedad Gestora de Televisión NET TV, S.A., received its first national television license in 2000, which was used to broadcast local contents from Vocento, its major shareholder.
-In 2005, NET TV receives two more licenses license, which would later become Fly Music and Intereconomía.
+In 2005, NET TV receives two more licenses, which would later become Fly Music and Intereconomía.
 By 2008, The Walt Disney Company becomes one of the major shareholders in the company, replacing Fly Music with Disney Channel, the first free-to-air Disney Channel in the world.
 In the early 2010s, the group uses one of its licenses for both La Tienda en Casa teleshopping channel and Paramount Channel, before finally choosing the latter in 2012.
 In May 2014, it lost one of its licenses (MTV) after a ruling from the Supreme Court of Spain.
 In 2021, Squirrel Media buys most of the group's shares from both Vocento and The Walt Disney Company.
 After Disney Channel's closure in 2025, Squirrel Media operates its first television channel: Squirrel.
+Following Paramount Network's closure on 1 January 2026, Squirrel launches its second channel: Squirrel 2.